 More-detailed information about these four types of laxatives, including common brand names, is provided in the table at the bottom of this page.

 There are different forms of laxatives.
-Some can be taken by mouth; others as an enema inserted in the bottom:
+Some can be taken by mouth; others such as an enema inserted in the bottom.

-- Tablets, capsules and powders are taken by mouth (called oral formulations), and depending on the type of laxative, can take hours or days to work.
+- Tablets, capsules, syrups, drops and powders are taken by mouth, and depending on the type of laxative, can take hours or days to work.

-- Rectal formulations (enemas or suppositories) are inserted into the rectum (bottom).
-These are usually effective within minutes to an hour, and are mainly used as a last resort to treat severe constipation.
+- Rectal laxatives (enemas or suppositories) are inserted into the rectum (bottom).
+These are usually effective within minutes to an hour and are mainly used as a last resort to treat severe constipation.

 - When taking laxatives, you should try to drink at least 8 to 10 cups of water a day.

 - This is because laxatives, especially an osmotic laxative, can make you dehydrated.